Feature image for How to Enable Internet Access for Local LLMs with MCP and APIs

 1) What "giving internet access to a local LLM" actually means

-• Fetch & Render - download pages; render JavaScript when needed (Playwright).
+• Fetch & Render - Download target pages; render JavaScript when needed using tools like Playwright

-• Extract - pull the main content, metadata, published date, authors.
+• Extract - Pull main content, metadata, published date, and author information

-• Store / Index - create embeddings and store documents in a vector DB (Chroma, Qdrant, Weaviate).
+• Embed & Store - Generate vector embeddings and store them in a vector database (Chroma, Qdrant, Weaviate)

 2) Key Tools for Enabling Internet Access to Your Open Source Local LLM